Colossal squid: Morphology

 Unlike most squid species, the colossal squid exhibits abyssal gigantism, as it is the heaviest living invertebrate species, reaching weights up to 495 kg.
 For comparison, squids typically have a mantle length of about 30 cm and weigh about 100-200 g.

 The colossal squid also has the largest eyes documented in the animal kingdom, with a diameter of 27–30 cm.

 Distribution and habitat

 The squid's known range extends thousands of kilometres north of Antarctica to southern South America, southern South Africa, and the southern tip of New Zealand, making it primarily an inhabitant of the circumantarctic Southern Ocean.
 Colossal squid are also often sighted near Cooperation Sea and Ross Sea because of its prey and competitor, the Antarctic toothfish.
 The region between the Weddell Sea and the western Kerguelen archipelago has been deemed a "hotspot" based on characteristics of the habitat.
 The squid's vertical distribution appears to correlate directly with age.
-Young squid are found between 0–500 m, adolescent squid are found 500–2000 m and adult squid are found primarily within the mesopelagic and bathypelagic regions of the open ocean.
+Young squid are found between 0–500 m, adolescent squid are found 500–2000 m and adult squid are found primarily within the mesopelagic (approximately 200 to 1,000 meters below the surface) and bathypelagic regions (1,000 to 4,000 m below the surface) of the open ocean.